Infineon/mtb-example-xmc-vadc-queue/README.md

 Infineon provides a wealth of data at www.infineon.com to help you select the right device, and quickly and effectively integrate it into your design.

-For XMC&trade; MCU devices, see [32-bit XMC™ industrial microcontroller based on Arm® Cortex®-M](https://www.infineon.com/cms/en/product/microcontroller/32-bit-industrial-microcontroller-based-on-arm-cortex-m/).
+For XMC&trade; MCU devices, see [32-bit XMC™ industrial microcontroller based on Arm&reg; Cortex&reg;-M](https://www.infineon.com/cms/en/product/microcontroller/32-bit-industrial-microcontroller-based-on-arm-cortex-m/).

 ## Document history